jaked/ambassadortothecomputers.blogspot.com/_posts/2010-08-03-camlp4-implementing-quotations.markdown

 {% endhighlight %}

 (The `<:expr< .. >>` is already expanded in the actual generated code.)
-So we need the AST to be available qualified by the module `Jq_ast` both in the current file and also in code that uses the quotation.
+We need the AST to be available qualified by the module `Jq_ast` both in the current file and also in code that uses the quotation.
 So we have a nested `Jq_ast` module (for local uses, on the left-hand side) which we `include` (for external uses, on the right-hand side).

-Second, the way the generators work is to scan all the types defined in the current module, then generate code from the last-appearing recursive bundle.
+Second: The generators scan all the types defined in the current module, then generate code from the last-appearing recursive bundle.
 (In this case the recursive bundle contains just `t`, but in general there can be more than one; mutually recursive lifting functions are generated.)
 There are some special cases for predefined types, and in particular for `float`; however, it seems to be wrong:

 {% highlight ocaml %}
   let meta_float _loc s = Ast.ExFlo (_loc, s)